What is a VEVO Visa Check?

 Interpreting the Visa Check Result

-The outcome of the check is found within the workflowStepResults
+The outcome of the check is found within theworkflowStepResults array, inside the object where stepName is VISA.

 The VISA Step Summary